 The functional currency is Australian Dollars and rounding is made to the nearest dollar.
+For GIB Mining Namibia (Pty) Ltd, the functional currency is Namibian Dollars, which are translated into Australian Dollars for consolidation,

 Accounting policies have been consistently applied to all financial years presented unless specially stated below.